-Fig.20.
-Real and imaginary parts of the effective permeability from simulation (289.34 kHz, sim.) and measurement (289 kHz, mea.).
+Fig. 20.
+Real and imaginary parts of effective permeability from simulation (289.34 kHz, sim.) and measurement (289 kHz, mea.)

-The problem was a negative impact of coil and capacitors resistances, which lowered q and shifted the frequency of zero-permeability.
-Realizations of such structure will require thicker planar inductors (200 μm copper at least) and low ESR capacitors.
-Otherwise, the relative permeability at low resonant frequencies will not reach the near-zero region and the performance of metamaterial as the magnetic shield will be restricted.
-Therefore, the main constraints of the discussed material mostly came from the resistivity of components.
-The effective permeability should possess as extreme as possible maximum and minimum values.
-They are directly related with current of a coil; yet i_c is limited by resistances of the inductor (R_c) , capacitors (ESR) and even a transistor $(R{DS(on)})$.
-This is why the real metamaterial will not be able to ensure, e.g., $max(\mu{Re})$ several dozen times higher than permeability of an air.
-Another limitation is the physical size of a resonator, which should be more compact to shrink a thickness of the material.
-The reduction of the meta-cell below a few millimeters will not be always feasible, due to usage of a polypropylene capacitor (with a low DF, but greater size than ceramic one) and a requirement of a high value of F factor, responsible for shaping $\underline{\mu}{eff}$ characteristics.
+The problem was the negative impact of coil and capacitors resistances, which lowered q and shifted the frequency of zero-permeability.
+Realizations of such structure will require thicker planar inductors (200 $\mu$ m copper at least) and low ESR capacitors.
+Otherwise, relative permeability at low resonant frequencies will not reach the near-zero region and the performance of metamaterial as the magnetic shield will be restricted.
+Therefore, the main constraints of the discussed material mostly came from resistivity of the components.
+Effective permeability should possess as extreme as possible maximum and minimum values.
+They are directly related with the current of a coil; yet $i_c$ is limited by resistances of the inductor $(R_c)$ , capacitors (ESR) and even a transistor $(R{DS(\text{on})})$ .
+This is why the real metamaterial will not be able to ensure e.g. $\max(\mu{Re})$ several dozen times higher than permeability of the air.
+Another limitation is the physical size of a resonator, which should be more compact in order to shrink the thickness of the material.
+The reduction of the meta-cell below a few millimeters will not always be feasible, due to usage of a polypropylene capacitor (with a low DF, but greater size than a ceramic one) and a requirement of a high value of the F factor, responsible for shaping $\mu{eff}$ characteristics.